 Neymar's injury worse than feared

-But Emery says the star, who's not undergoing operation, has slim chance to face Real
+Paris Saint-Germain striker Neymar faces "at least six weeks out" with a fractured bone in his foot and will miss next week’s return leg of the Champions League last-16 tie against Real Madrid, his father said yesterday.

-Paris Saint-Germain striker Neymar suffered a sprained ankle and a fractured metatarsal when he was stretchered off in Sunday's win over Marseille, the Ligue 1 leaders announced.
+“PSG know that they will not be able to count on Neymar for the upcoming matches: his treatment will last six to eight weeks, whether there is an operation or not,” Neymar senior told ESPN Brasil.

-However, the Brazilian superstar still has a "small chance" of playing against Real Madrid in the Champions League next week as he won't undergo an operation on the cracked bone, said PSG coach Unai Emery yesterday.
+However, the Brazilian superstar still has a "small chance" of playing against Real Madrid in the Champions League next week as he won't undergo an operation on the fractured metatarsal, said PSG coach Unai Emery yesterday.

-"For Neymar, there has been no decision to have an operation," said Emery, denying an earlier report in the Brazilian press that the world's most expensive player would go under the knife to fix the cracked bone in his foot.
+"For Neymar, there has been no decision to have an operation," said Emery, denying an earlier report in the Brazilian press that the world's most expensive player would go under the knife to fix the cracked bone.

 "Neymar is the first to want to play every match, he's very focused on Real.There's a small chance that he'll be ready for the match."